navarrs/my_robot/README.md

 This is my Udacity's Robotics Nanodegree Project.
 - Part 1 - ```Build my World```: Designed a Gazebo simulation containing my robot's world.
 - Part 2 - ```Go Chase It```: Designed my robot and used ROS to create a package to move a robot when it sees a white ball.
 - Part 3 - ```Where Am I?```: Used pgm package to create a map of my world and used the ACML package to localize a robot on the map as it moves around the environment.
+- Part 4 - ```Map My World```: Used rtabmap package to perform Real-Time SLAM.

 Initialize workspace:
 ```